-The purpose of this circular is to establish the policy and procedures for recognizing and processing requests for Reasonable Accommodations.
-This circular applies to all Bureau of Engraving and Printing (BEP/Bureau) employees.
+The issuance of this Bureau of Engraving and Printing (BEP/Bureau) circular is to establish procedures for recognizing and processing requests for Reasonable Accommodations.

 2.0 POLICY

 The Bureau shall provide reasonable accommodations to qualified employees and applicants with disabilities, unless BEP can demonstrate that a particular accommodation would impose an undue hardship on the operation of its programs.